 Needless to say, cost is a huge factor driving this trend.
 The low cost of labor in India has driven many cost-conscious Hollywood studios to outsource the expensive digital effects work to companies here.
 Experts suggest that labor costs in India are one-10thof what they are in Hollywood.

 But cost alone is not the only reason why Hollywood studios are shifting their visual effects work to the country.
 In India, they have found an immensely talented pool of computer and graphic experts who are well versed with the Western culture and way of life, speak fluent English, and have done some amazing and award-winning work in the past.

 So, while there is a definite cost advantage of working with Indian post production companies for Hollywood, there is also an assurance that the skilled artists in the country would produce highest quality results.

 The digital effects work coming to India ranges from the really creative and powerful to more labor-intensive and mundane tasks.
 While on the surface, a certain task may look superior to the other, both are equally important in the final outcome.

 So, for every Indian company that wins an Oscar and worldwide recognition for its visual effects work, there’s another one that is quietly performing low-key tasks like wire removal, rotoscope, keying and match moving wire removal, rotoscope, keying and match movingwire removal, rotoscope, keying, etc. in a studio somewhere in the country.
 But both are contributing to a film in their own way.

-In conclusion, next time you see James Bond perform a gravity-defying stunt, a tiger sharing a boat with a boy, or a man trapped in another dimension, don’t forget to wonder if it’s an Indian technician/artist at work!
+In conclusion, next time you see James Bond perform a gravity-defying stunt, a tiger sharing a boat with a boy, or a man trapped in another dimension, don’t forget to wonder if it’s a couple of Indian VFX companies or technicians/artists at work!